Audiobook: Beginnings to 1970

 Recording for the Blind & Dyslexic (RFBD, later renamed Learning Ally) was founded in 1948 by Anne T. Macdonald, a member of the New York Public Library's Women's Auxiliary, in response to an influx of inquiries from soldiers who had lost their sight in combat during World War II.
 The newly passed GI Bill of Rights guaranteed a college education to all veterans, but texts were mostly inaccessible to the recently blinded veterans, who did not read Braille and had little access to live readers.
 Macdonald mobilized the women of the Auxiliary under the motto "Education is a right, not a privilege".
 Members of the Auxiliary transformed the attic of the New York Public Library into a studio, recording textbooks using then state-of-the-art six-inch vinyl SoundScriber phonograph discs that played approximately 12 minutes of material per side.
 In 1952, Macdonald established recording studios in seven additional cities across the United States.

 Caedmon Records was a pioneer in the audiobook business.
 It was the first company dedicated to selling spoken work recordings to the public and has been called the "seed" of the audiobook industry.
 Caedmon was formed in New York in 1952 by college graduates Barbara Holdridge and Marianne Roney.
 Their first release was a collection of poems by Dylan Thomas as read by the author.
 The LP's B-side contained A Child's Christmas in Wales, which was added as an afterthought.
-The story was obscure and Thomas himself couldn't remember its title when asked what to use to fill up the B-side—but this recording went on to become one of his most loved works, and launched Caedmon into a successful company.
+The story was obscure and Thomas himself could not remember its title when asked what to use to fill up the B-side—but this recording went on to become one of his most loved works, and launched Caedmon into a successful company.
 The original 1952 recording was a selection for the 2008 United States National Recording Registry, stating it is "credited with launching the audiobook industry in the United States".
 Caedmon used LP records, invented in 1948, which made longer recordings more affordable and practical, however most of their works were poems, plays and other short works, not unabridged books due to the LP's limitation of about a 45-minute playing time (combined sides).